Understanding Users' Interaction with Login Notifications: Results

 \subsection{RQ3: Perception \& Expectation}

-\textbf{Perception} In the self-report study, the PANAS revealed that participants who would change their password felt significantly more positive (M: 15.6, SD: 3.2) but also more negative (M: 12.7, SD: 4.1).
-Participants who described ignoring the notification scored the lowest.
-The second study backs up both findings.
-The average positive \emph{affect} of the \textit{Malicious (Change)} group is 15.0 (SD: 4.5) but only 11.6 (SD: 5.0) and 12.6 (SD: 5.6) for the \textit{Malicious (No Change)} and \textit{Legit}, respectively.
+\textbf{Perception} The PANAS (\ref{app:part2:panas}) reveals that participants who changed their password feel more positive but also more negative.
+The average positive \emph{affect} of the \textit{Malicious (Change)} group is 15.0 (SD: 4.5) but only 11.6 (SD: 5.0) and 12.6 (SD: 5.6) for the \textit{Malicious (No Change)} and \textit{Legitimate}, respectively.
 Using a Kruskal-Wallis test (Bonferroni corrected), we were also able to confirm the significance between the two malicious groups, $\chi^{2}(2) = 8.29, p < 0.05$.
-For the negative \emph{affect}, \textit{Malicious (Change)} averages 9.8 (SD: 4.1), \textit{Malicious (No Change)} (M: 8.1, SD: 4.3), and \textit{Legit} (M: 5.7, SD: 1.6).
-Again, Kruskal-Wallis was used yielding significance between both malicious groups and \textit{Legit} ($p < 0.01$); the comparison between the two malicious groups nearly did, $\chi^{2}(2) = 5.26, p = 0.0654$.
+For the negative \emph{affect}, \textit{Malicious (Change)} averages 9.8 (SD: 4.1), \textit{Malicious (No Change)} 8.1 (SD: 4.3), and \textit{Legitimate} 5.7 (SD: 1.6).
+Again, Kruskal-Wallis was used yielding significance between both malicious groups and \textit{Legitimate} ($p < 0.01$); the comparison between the two malicious groups nearly did, $\chi^{2}(2) = 5.26, p = 0.0654$.

-\textbf{Expectation} More than 90\% of the participants in the self-report study expect real-world services to send notifications.
-Participants who expressed disagreement reported receiving them constantly and being annoyed.
-Moreover, the second study showed so far that there is a substantial number of participants who have not changed their password although they should, some of them mentioning that it was a spontaneous reaction which this fatigue may also explain.
-Hence, we used \ref{app:part2:q12} to learn when users expect to receive notifications.
+\textbf{Expectation} So far, the study showed that there is a substantial number of participants who have not changed their password although they should, some of them mentioning that it was a spontaneous reaction, which this fatigue may also explain.
+Hence, we used \aptLtoX[graphic=no, type=html]{\textbf{MQ12}}{\ref{app:part2:q12}} to learn when users expect to receive notifications.
 A majority of participants (151; 66\%) expressed they want to receive notifications after suspicious account activity.
 On average, 60\% want to be notified if a login takes place from a new device, 47\% for logins from a new location, 31\% if they have not logged in for a while, and 22\% for logins that take place at an unusual time of the day.
-Only 9\% want to receive a login for \textit{every} login, and even less (9; 3\%) do not want to receive login notifications at all.
+Only 9\% want to receive a login for \textit{every} login, and even fewer (9; 3\%) do not want to receive login notifications at all. \begin{shaded} {\textbf{Summary}} {We can conclude that participants who changed their password felt both more positively and negatively, probably because they assumed some form of compromise but also had a sense of achievement after preventing it by changing the password.
+The other groups had lower scores, aligning with them not expecting any harm.
+We showed that participants expect services to send login notifications and can further specify this by saying that participants want to be notified after suspicious logins, logins from new devices, and logins from new locations.
+Fewer participants expect to receive notifications based on temporal deviations.} \end{shaded}